Wald tests of singular hypotheses: Introduction

 At first sight, it may seem as if not much concrete can be said about $W_{f,\Sigma}$ when $f$ has degree two or larger.
-However, the distribution of $W_{f,\Sigma}$ can in surprising ways be independent of the covariance matrix $\Sigma$ even if $\text{degree}(f)\ge 2$. \cite{glonek:1993} was the first to shows this in his study of the case $f(x)=x_1x_2$ that is relevant, in particular, for hypotheses that are the union of two sets.
+However, the distribution of $W_{f,\Sigma}$ can in surprising ways be independent of the covariance matrix $\Sigma$ even if $\degree(f)\ge2$.
+Glonek \cite{glonek1993} was the first to shows this in his study of the case $f(x)=x_1x_2$ that is relevant, in particular, for hypotheses that are the union of two sets.
 Moreover, the asymptotic distribution in this case is smaller than $\chi^2_1$, making the Wald test maintain (at times quite conservatively) a desired asymptotic level across the entire null hypothesis.
 We will show that similar phenomena hold also in degree higher than two; see Section~\ref{sec:monomial} that treats monomials $f(x)=x_1^{\alpha_1}x_2^{\alpha_2}$.
-For the tetrad, conservativeness has been remarked upon in work such as~\cite{johnson:2007}.
+For the tetrad, conservativeness has been remarked upon in work such as Johnson and Bodner \cite{johnson2007}.
 According to our work in Section~\ref{sec:tetrad}, this is due to the singular nature of the hypothesis rather than effects of too small a sample size.
-We remark that in singular settings standard $n$-out-of-$n$ bootstrap tests may fail to achieve a desired asymptotic size, requiring the need to consider $m$-out-of-$n$ and subsampling procedures; compare the discussion and references in \cite{drton:2011}.
+We remark that in singular settings standard $n$-out-of-$n$ bootstrap tests may fail to achieve a desired asymptotic size, making it necessary to consider $m$-out-of-$n$ and subsampling procedures; compare the discussion and references in Drton and Williams \cite{drton2011}.

-In the remainder of this paper we first clarify the connection between Wald tests and the random variables $W_{f,\Sigma}$ from~(\ref{eq:wald}); see Section~\ref{sec:wald-tests}.
-Bivariate monomials $f$ of arbitrary degree are the topic of Section~\ref{sec:monomial}.
-Quadratic forms $f$ are treated in Section~\ref{sec:quad}, which gives a full classification of the bivariate case.
+In the remainder of this paper, we first clarify the connection between Wald tests and the random variables $W_{f,\Sigma}$ from (\ref{eq:wald}); see Section~\ref{sec:wald-tests}.
+We then study the case of degree two.
+General aspects of quadratic forms $f$ are the topic of Section~\ref{sec:quad}, which includes a full classification of the bivariate case.
 The tetrad is studied in Section~\ref{sec:tetrad}.
-Our proofs make heavy use of the polar coordinate representation of a pair of independent standard normal random variables and, unfortunately, we have so far not been able to prove the following conjecture, which we discuss further in Section~\ref{sec:conjecture}.
+As a first case of higher degrees, we treat bivariate monomials $f$ of arbitrary degree in Section~\ref{sec:monomial}.
+Our proofs make heavy use of the polar coordinate representation of a pair of independent standard normal random variables and, unfortunately, we have so far not been able to prove the following conjecture, which we discuss further in Section~\ref{sec:conjecture}, before giving final remarks in Section~\ref{sec:conclusion}.